 - Congenital heart disease (birth defects of the heart that affect the lungs)

 We work closely with UC San Diego Health's

 lung transplant program, which has performed 22 heart-lung transplants since 1990.
 Our lung transplant surgeons are experts in single lung, double lung and combination heart-lung transplantations.

-We also perform heart-kidney and heart-liver transplants, among other multi-organ procedures.
+We are the only hospital performing heart-lung and heart-liver transplants in San Diego county.
+We also perform heart-kidney transplants, among other multi-organ procedures.

 Learn more about multi-organ transplants.

 Before being considered for a heart transplant, you will need to undergo a comprehensive evaluation to determine if you are a candidate and to rule out alternative treatment options.
 The evaluation will include a physical exam as well as blood and heart testing, drug screening, tissue typing, ultrasounds, and chest X-ray.